QubesOS/qubes-doc/introduction/support.md

 - /wiki/QubesLists/
 ---

-# Help, Support, and Mailing Lists #
+# Help, Support, Mailing Lists, and Forum #

-Help and support for Qubes OS is available from the [documentation] and the [mailing lists], which are explained below.
+Help and support for Qubes OS is available from the [documentation], the [mailing lists], and our [forum] which are explained below.
 The Qubes OS Project does not offer paid support services.

 If you're looking for known issues or would like to file a bug report, please see the [issue tracker].
 These issues are constantly being updated and may